MicrosoftDocs/windows-itpro-docs/windows/configuration/wcd/wcd-time.md

 ---
-title: Privacy (Windows 10)
+title: Time (Windows 10)
-description: This section describes the Privacy settings that you can configure in provisioning packages for Windows 10 using Windows Configuration Designer. ms.prod: w10 ms.mktglfcycl: deploy ms.sitesec: library
+description: This section describes the Time settings that you can configure in provisioning packages for Windows 10 using Windows Configuration Designer. ms.prod: w10 ms.mktglfcycl: deploy ms.sitesec: library